How to get to Bologna: options by flight, train, bus, or car

 Feeling a sudden craving for tortellini and can’t wait anymore?

-Fear of fly?
+Fear of flying?

 That’s ok, you can arrive in Bologna by train from Florence, Venice, Milan or Rome in no more than a couple of hours.

-Bologna is a junction city between North and South of Italy, and its Stazione Centrale train station is a connection through which most lines pass.
+Bologna is a junction city between North and South Italy, and its Stazione Centrale train station is a connection through which most lines pass.

 With Trenitalia or Italo high-speed trains, you can reach Bologna in very little time from the most important cities but also with night trains from Berlin, Amsterdam, Paris and Vienna.